bendqh1/javascript/local storage/handbook.md

-I know two types of web storage:
+Currently there are two elementary ways to store data frontendly with JavaScript:

-1. **Local Storage** AKA Browser History Storage
+1. **Local Storage** which is a special memory partition in a web browser.
-1. **Session Storage** AKA Window Storage and possibly also any new window derivatized from that window
+1. **Session Storage** which is a special memory partition for a current browser window-tab and possibly also any new window-tab derivatized from that window-tab.

-Local Storage AKA **Browser History Storage** will persist until the browser's history is cleared.
+Local Storage will persist until it is cleared from the web browser's history.

-Session storage or **Window Storage and possibly also any new window derivatized from that window** will persist as long as any relevant window stays opened.
+Session storage will persist as long as any relevant window-tab stays opened.

 Local Storage is an API with commands like: